 Under stress, your breathing rate may change and cause more tension.
 When your shoulders, upper back, neck, and jaw tense up, the tension will radiate throughout the full length of your back muscles and spine.

 Practice Five-Finger Breathing.
 This works better than just deep breathing because you engage multiple senses at the same time, which can be effective at crowding out the worrying thoughts.

-Stretch slowly to elongate the tense, shortened muscles on a daily basis.
+Stretch slowly and stretch daily.
+Stretching exercises elongate the tense, shortened muscles.